 Spend a morning at the Albany Institute of History & Art, one of America’s oldest museums, to see captivating Hudson River School paintings, exhibits on Colonial Albany, and Ancient Egyptian artifacts.

 Clean, comfortable rooms; near downtown attractions.
-Hot breakfast bar, free parking and shuttle within five miles.
+Hot breakfast bar, free parking, and shuttle within five miles.

-Voted region’s best by Capital Region Living magazine.
+Voted the region’s best by Capital Region Living magazine.
 Near Albany International Airport and Wolf Road shopping; minutes from downtown.
 Americana design models a colonial village; indoor courtyards, fountains, four-poster beds, balconies above year-round landscaping.
 Restaurant, pub.

 Guest rooms and suites with mini-refrigerator and microwave.
 Free parking and hot breakfast.
-Walk to the Capitol, Empire State Plaza, shops, dining and entertainment.
+Walk to the Capitol, Empire State Plaza, shops, dining, and entertainment.
 Yono's restaurant.
 Fitness center.

 Classic 1927 DeWitt Clinton hotel renovated into a contemporary four-star Marriott; one block from Empire State Plaza.
 Old world charm and modern conveniences.
 Concierge, limo service, high-end Wellington's restaurant.

 Elegant 1884 mansion on Washington Park.
 Luxe amenities, down duvets and pillows, plush robes.
 Parlor, fireplace, garden, complimentary snacks.
-Walk to Lark Street, restaurants, shops and entertainment.
+Walk to Lark Street, restaurants, shops, and entertainment.

-Fresh-baked doughnuts, specialty coffees, cider, juices and bubble tea.
+Fresh-baked doughnuts, specialty coffees, cider, juices, and bubble tea.
 Downtown; open daily.

-Unique downtown deli and café: fresh local produce, dairy and cheese; organic snacks and grocery items.
+Unique downtown deli and café: fresh local produce, dairy, and cheese; organic snacks and grocery items.
 Breakfast sandwiches, smoothies, gourmet salads, wraps.
 Ready-to-go lunch and dinners.